News

 RELATED: Quaker Oats Renaming Aunt Jemima Products And Removing Racist Image

 Rhode Island did not always have this name.
 The “and Providence Plantations” part came in 1644.
 It followed merging Providence, Portsmouth, Newport, and Warwick.
-In this colonial era, Newport was regarded as bustling slave-trading hub.
+In this colonial era, Newport was regarded as a bustling slave-trading hub.
 Local families built wealth by trading slaves and sending them to the South.
 Rhode Island’s newest potential bill comes from Harold Metts, the state’s only black senator.
 Metts explained the importance of changing the name.
 He said, “Whatever the meaning of the term ‘plantations’ in the context of Rhode Island’s history, it carries a horrific connotation when considering the tragic and racist history of our nation.”

 A bill that actually gains momentum